rayaaaneee/rayaaaneee/README.md

 I'm 21 years old developper, inspired to create useful & beautiful websites.
 I have a great interest in machine-learning AIs.

+## My current project

+I'm currently creating a web-app using Next.js, Tailwind CSS and MySQL.
+This app permits to users to improve their knowledge about countries flags in the world by coloring them, and soon a new mode about guessing country from his shape.
+These features work with SVGs and it required to me to learn and understand their structure and how they work.

+You can now try the website following this link <a href="https://worldmaster.vercel.app/" target="_blank">https://worldmaster.vercel.app/</a>

 ## Interests :

 - Design & creation
 - Self-development

 ...

 <!--